DimitarGrozev5/trainer-frontend/README.md

 The **Programs Slice** contains data about all of the supported programs.
 Each program has an _id_, an _active_ status and a _data_ property.
 The `ProgramId` data type contains all valid ids of training programs.
 If a training program is active, it must have a _data_ property, that is an Object.

+### Schedule Cache Slice

+Programs are usually scheduled at irregular intervals and is not simple to calculate the progression for reps and set schemes.
+For this reason the **Schedule Cache Slice** stores the scheduled training sessions for the next three months.
+There is also a **Middleware**, that listens dispatches that change the **proramsSlice** and recalculates the schedule cache.

 ## Routing

 Routing is achieved through **React Router v6**.